 05 of 10

 The Major Mitchell's Cockatoo is an attractive and intelligent bird and is among the most sought-after cockatoo species.
 While it can be tempting to rush out and buy one of these beautiful birds, Major Mitchell's Cockatoos need specialized care and environments that not all bird owners can accommodate.
 They are recommended for experienced bird owners, preferably those who are familiar with large parrots.

 Moluccan Cockatoos are very affectionate birds that bond strongly with their owners and thrive on interaction.
 Those interested in owning a Moluccan Cockatoo should want a cuddly and somewhat clingy feathered friend, as these birds like to stay close by their owners.
 Like most of the birds on this list, owners should expect to spend a significant amount of time socializing with a Moluccan Cockatoo.

 Their striking pink and gray feathers and friendly personalities have made Rose-Breasted Cockatoos popular pets.
 Native to Australia, these birds can live up to 80 years in captivity if they are kept in good health.
 Also known as "galahs," Rose-Breasted Cockatoos are loud and bold, so don't expect a docile, quiet companion if you bring one of these birds into your home.

 08 of 10

-Slender-Billed Cockatoos, also known as Long-Billed Corellas have long been popular as pets in their native Australia, and are beginning to attract fans in other parts of the world.
-The needs of a Slender-Billed Cockatoo is similar to other parrots: They crave interaction with their owners and require daily handling and socialization to maintain their emotional health.Continue to 9 of 10 below.
+Slender-Billed Cockatoos, also known as Long-Billed Corellas, have long been popular as pets in their native Australia, and are beginning to attract fans in other parts of the world.
+The needs of a Slender-Billed Cockatoo is similar to that of other parrots, they crave interaction with their owners and require daily handling and socialization to maintain their emotional health.Continue to 9 of 10 below.

 09 of 10